WINSAVIO/SpaceInvaders/README.md

 - Launch Unity Hub.
 - Click "Add" and select the cloned folder.
 - Open the project.
-3. Press "Play" in the Unity Editor to start the game.
+3. Click on Space Invaders.exe to start playing the game.

 ## Controls
 - **Left/Right Arrow Keys**: Move the spaceship.